THINGS TO DO IN CATALINA ISLAND | GETTING TO CATALINA ISLAND

 Hamilton Cove is on the pricier end but provides an incomparable experience, making it well worth the spend.

-We’ve been there, so we know what you need.
-Here are a few of Plentiful Travels top travel products to pack if you will be exploring the top things to do in Catalina Island.
-Check out our packing tips for ideas on packing for your next trip.
+Here are a few of Plentiful Travels cost-friendly top travel products to pack if you've decided to venture on in exploring the top things to do in Catalina Island: